Raspberry Layer Cake

 Add pink coloring gel at this time (optional).
 I added just a small amount to brighten the color.
 Mix until combined and smooth.
 (Be careful not to mix above medium speed or to mix too long.)

-Bake at 350 degrees for 22 to 25 minutes or until a toothpick inserted into the center of the cake comes out clean or with just a few crumbs attached.
-Baking times will always vary a bit from oven to oven and so keep an eye on your layers in the final minutes.
+Bake at 350 degrees F for 22 to 25 minutes or until a toothpick inserted into the center of the cake comes out clean or with just a few crumbs attached.

 We baked three cake layers because we like the extra layer of filling that this allows.
 However, the layers are not super thick-- they will bake up to approximately 1 ¼ inches.